gcc-mirror/gcc/gcc/config/sh/sh.md

 }")

 ;; Use the same trick for FP sle / sge

+;; Apart from the constant use and the T setting, this is like movt, ;; except that it uses the logically negated value of T, i.e.
+;; operand[0] := T ?
+0 : 1.
 (define_expand "movnegt"
   [(set (match_dup 2) (const_int -1))
    (parallel [(set (match_operand 0 "" "")